jackdesert/arscca/arscca/templates/help/scanner.md

 BarCoding -> Dedicated Bar Code Printer is selected.

+Also make sure the front cover of the printer is in place. without the front cover, it doesn't know where one label begins and the last one ends.

 At the moment, printing in bulk causes the text and bar code to be misplaced